You know – when you send the attachment or Google Doc link and what you get back has more red “track changes” than black original.

 Divide your approval process in half and enjoy faster approvals and less unnecessary meddling.

-With an approved asset in less time, you've opened time for yourself to sharpen your pitching approach, and I can help with that.
-See below for three result-boosting tips you can implement in a day or less.
+With an approved asset in less time, you've opened time for yourself to sharpen your pitching approach.